wilsonism/geo702/syllabus.md

 Tuck, Eve.
 2009.
 “Suspending Damage: A Letter to Communities.”
 Harvard Educational Review 79 (3):409-427.

 Wainwright, Joel D. 2016.
 “The U.S. Military and Human Geography: Reflections on Our Conjuncture.”
 Annals of the American Association of Geographers 106 (3):513-520.

+Walker, Peter A. 2005.
+“Political ecology: where is the ecology?”
+Progress in Human Geography 29 (1):73-82.

 Warren, Stacy, Matthew Bampton, Leslie Cornick, and Najeda Patolo.
 2023.
 “Mapping the anthropogenic ocean: A critical GIS approach.”
 Geographical Review. doi: https://doi.org/10.1080/00167428.2023.2168542.